DestinyW/cs110-final-project-spr18/README.md

 ![](charts/ClassDiagram.png?raw=true)

 #### 3.3 List of Classes
 - Dog: A class that defines the player as a "dog" - it is an "active" object in gameplay.
-The dog will be able to move up and down the screen using the UP and DOWN arrows to catch frisbees and avoid walls.
+The dog will be able to move around the screen using the UP, DOWN, LEFT, and RIGHT arrows to catch frisbees and avoid walls.

 - Frisbee: A class that defines an "active" subject in gameplay - primary point system.
 Frisbees will be "launched" from the right of the screen.
 They come in 4 different colors, each with a different point value (White = - 30, Yellow = 0, Purple = +10, Red = +20).

 - Wall: A class that defines the obstacles in gameplay.
-The dog can avoid the walls by moving up and down.
+The dog can avoid the walls by moving up, down, left and right.
 If the dog fails to avoid a wall, it will lose 1 health (10 bars maximum), and a result of 0 causes failure and ends the game.

 - Score: A class that tracks the number of points the player gains during the gameplay.
-It also records and display the highest scores on game over menu.
+It also records and displays the highest scores on gameover menu.

 - Background: A class that defines the screen of the game, which is different as the program progresses.